 About me

 While I enjoy post-production, I’m equally at home on set.
 I’ve always loved the practical, hands-on side of filmmaking, and picking up a camera has been my natural way of expressing that passion.
-I have experience working with professional camera systems including ARRI Alexa, Sony FX-series cameras, and RED, and I enjoy collaborating closely with others to help bring a project together.
+I have experience working with systems including ARRI Alexa, Sony FX-series cameras, and RED, and I enjoy collaborating closely with others to help bring a project together.

 I graduated with First Class Honours in Film and Television Production (BSc) from the University of York, where I specialised in 3D visual effects.
 My final dissertation project focused on combining CGI with live-action cinematography, allowing me to merge my interests in VFX and camera work into a single creative project.